Anku5hk/Programmers_guide_to_Python/book.md

 print(bool(None)) # False
 # Explore the rest!
 ```
-#### 4.2 *for* statement
+### <strong>4.2 *for* statement</strong>
-* Is used for looping purpose, to iterate a certain number of time.
-Python supports regular to the length looping using the *range* object or there is more pythonic way of looping.
+* Is used for looping purposes, to iterate a certain number of times.
+Python supports regular to the length looping using the *range* object or there is a more pythonic way of looping.
 ```Python
 my_list = [10,20,30,40,50]